Benefits of a Clay Armpit Detox

 If you’ve been feeling sluggish, getting sick often, and/or notice tender lymph nodes, this underarm mask can improve lymphatic circulation & make you feel better!
 This is great for reducing armpit odor and getting rid of buildup from years of hormone disrupting anti-perspirants.

-Also, many people who switch to natural deodorants experience a detox rash or increased smell as their pores are no longer being closed off by chemicals and can finally release.
-This can speed the removal of the toxins behind that reaction & ease the transition.
+Also, many people who switch to natural deodorants experience a detox rash or increased smell as their perspiration is no longer being inhibited and their skin can finally release.
+This can speed the removal of the toxins behind that reaction and ease the transition.

 The $18 billion dollar antiperspirant industry tells us that sweat is an unsightly issue that needs to be suppressed with aluminum, phthalates, and countless other chemicals.
 The truth is that your body is a beautiful machine, and armpits are the location of lymph nodes that are constantly fighting to filter viruses, toxins, and cancer cells.
 Sweat is a public transit system for these toxins, and the exit ramp NEEDS to be open!

 If your armpits are emitting more odor than usual, your lymph nodes are working hard on an extra large burden and could use help rather than suppression.
-This is why we smell more after consuming heavy/disruptive substances that are hard on the lymph such as alcohol & dairy.
+This is why we smell more after consuming heavy/disruptive substances that are hard on the lymph such as alcohol.

 Clay & ACV works to draw out chemicals and boost lymph detox so that you can switch to natural deodorant & also smell better when you do!
 Even if you’ve been using natural deo for years, it’s good to do this every few months to keep things running smoothly.